Espostoopsis

 Espostoopsis is a monotypic genus of cactus containing the single species Espostoopsis dybowskii.
 The generic name is formed from Greek opsis meaning "view", referring to its resemblance to the genus Espostoa, with which it is often confused.
 The plant is only known from northern Bahia, Brazil.

-Synonymy
+Description

-The genus Espostoopsis has been brought into synonymy with Gerocephalus F.Ritter.
+Espostoopsis dybowskii grows shrubby and branches from the ground, reaches heights 2 to 4 meters.
+Their cylindrical trunks have 20 to 28 ribs, reaches up to a diameter of 8 centimeters and completely covered by white hairs.
+The areoles are covered with dull, yellowish wool and abundant white hairs.
+The 2 to 3 protruding, needle-like central spines are yellow and 2 to 3 centimeters long.
+The numerous, short and thin radial spines are hidden in the hairs of the areoles.
+The cephalium arises laterally and has a length of up to 60 centimeters.